 Kites at the Presidio

-Memo to kids: On Saturday, June 17, 2017, from noon to 5 p.m. on the Main Parade Ground of the Presidio, all things kite will unfurl at the family-friendly Presidio Kite Festival.
-The free event features a build your own kite booth, hands on learning from kite experts, a kite art exhibition, giant kites, mega team flying, Taiko drummers and food trucks.
+Memo to kids: on Saturday, June 16, 2018, from noon to 5 p.m. on the Main Parade Ground of the Presidio, all things kite will unfurl at the family-friendly Presidio Kite Festival.
+The free event features a build-your -own kite booth, hands-on learning from kite experts, a kite art exhibition, giant kites, mega team flying, Taiko drummers and food trucks.

 Picnic Pleasures and Off the Grid

-We love holidays no matter what the pretext, so International Picnic Day on June 18, 2017 is an immediate favorite.
-Recent developments that are picnic perfect include Off the Grid’s Picnic in the Presidio.
-China Basin Park opposite AT&T Park is one of San Francisco’s newest public parks and offers spectacular views of the ballpark and the bay.
-Grassy picnic areas and a 1,200-foot-long seat wall are perfect for a midday break.
+We love holidays no matter what the pretext, so International Picnic Day on June 18, 2018, is an immediate favorite.
+A number of locations in San Francisco are picnic perfect, including the Presidio of San Francisco and China Basin Park.
+Opposite AT&T Park, it offers spectacular views of the ballpark and the bay.
+Grassy picnic areas and a 1,200-foot-long seawall are perfect for a midday break.